jtanwk/pdf-ocr/README.md

 ├── 01_data/ - holds input PDF to be parsed
 ├── 02_output/ - where output CSVs are saved (created by running parse_table.py)
     └── errors.csv - lists any errors occured while running parse_table.py
-├── documents/ - holds additional documents about this project ├── test-code/ - holds incomplete test code that may still be useful ├── parse_table.py - the primary script for this project ├── parse_table.log - logs the console output while running parse_table.py ├── parser.py - holds utility code used by parse_table.py
+├── parse_table.py - the primary script for this project
+├── parse_table.log - logs the console output while running parse_table.py
+├── parser.py - holds utility code used by parse_table.py